aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-winforms-and-wpf/_index.md

 weight: 80
 url: /net/working-with-winforms-and-wpf/
 ---
-This article provides all necessary information and instructions to implement barcode generation through GUI-based C# tools, such as WinForms and WPF.
+This article provides all necessary information and instructions to perform barcode generation through GUI-based C# tools, such as WinForms and WPF.

 ## Overview
 ***AsposeBarCode for .NET*** enables GUI-based development through standard C# visual component frameworks: Windows Forms and Windows Presentation Foundation.